waldrain/waldrain.github.io/moniwonig.md

 - insulate hot water pipes
 - fixed the kondensatschlacuh connections; both ends leaked;
   nik installed it the wrong way round, reversed the direction
-- disconnect electric boiler from gas heater: shop 20 mm mepla connector + cutter + spiral
+- disconnect electric boiler water supply from gas heater: shop 20 mm mepla connector + cutter + spiral

-Todo:
+- disconnect electric boiler electricity supply
 - connect water hose to empty boiler
 - empty electric boiler gradually into flushing water bucket
-- remove electricity dumping preheating boiler
+- remove electricity dumping gas-preheating electroboiler
+- insulate top part of wwwp together with all its connections &mdash; no need
+- add mesh over the airvent holes in stairwell wall &mdash; no need
+- close window above bathroom door &mdash; no need
+- repaint the stairwell wall &mdash; no need
+- improve soundproofing &mdash; no need
+- build a separation wall beside the wwwp &mdash; no need
-- add dachfolie connecting wall openings to air vent wind channels intakes
+- add dachfolie connecting wall openings to air vent wind channel intakes &mdash; no need

+Todo:

 - prepare a duct or cables through the air vent walls for metering or power supply
-- add mesh over the airvent holes in stairwell wall
-- insulate top part of wwwp together with all its connections
-- repaint the stairwell wall
-- improve windproofing and insulation of hallway door
-- close window above bathroom door
-- build a separation wall beside the wwwp
-- improve soundproofing
 - implement, test, calibrate and install arduino voltage controlled switch to turn off PV loads entirely when battery low
 - implement, test, calibrate and install arduino voltage + charge controlled switch for wwwp to turn on wwwp when enough power
+- improve windproofing and insulation of moniwonig hallway door

 Shop done: